Federal Drug Offense Defense Lawyers

 We have extensive experience helping clients who have found themselves facing federal drug crime charges.
 From our decades of practice, we have learned how to attack the case presented by the prosecutor.
 Whether we attack the federal case on the grounds of an illegal search and seizure, violation of constitutional rights, insufficient evidence, or a lack of physical evidence, we will pursue every single legal defense on your behalf.

 We are well-known by federal prosecutors and judges due to our frequent appearances in their court.
-We serve clients in all U. S. District Courts in the state of California, including the Central District of California, and throughout the United States.
+We serve clients in all U.S. District Courts in California, including the Central District of California, and throughout the United States.

 Drug Manufacturing

 Federal prosecutors will aggressively prosecute individuals charged with federal drug crimes.
-A conviction can result in harsh penalties, and the length of time in a federal prison can be twice as long as a conviction for drug possession or drug trafficking.
+A conviction can result in harsh penalties, and the length of time in federal prison can be twice as long as a conviction for drug possession or drug trafficking.

 Drug Possession